Disclosure: This page may contain affiliate links. If you purchase a product using one of our links, we might receive a commission. More Info.

 Full Production Ready

-Once the narrator completes the recording he begins uploading the files up to the ACX website.
+Once the narrator completes the recording, he uploads the files up to the ACX website.
 The files are uploaded as individual chapters, so depending on how many chapters in your book you could see your ACX dashboard full of audio files to review!

 The Asset has 39 chapters, plus an epilogue and prologue, so I had to go through each files.
 The total recording time for The Asset came to 8 hours, 25 minutes, and 7 seconds.
 I was very pleased that ACX’s word count to audio minutes estimation was right on the money.
 I was worried that if that was off my budget for the audiobook creation would be out of whack, but it was spot on.